 According to the World Wildlife Fund (WWF), there are two types of palm oil, one is ‘crude’, made from squeezing the fruit, and the other is from the kernel, made from crushing the stone in the middle of the fruit.

-Similar to trans fat-laden shortenings, food manufacturers like palm oil — it’s cheap, shelf-stable, and has a creamy texture.
-It contains zero trans-fatty acids and contains an equal amount of saturated and unsaturated fats.
+Similar to trans fat-laden shortenings, food manufacturers favor palm oil — because it’s cheap, shelf-stable, and has a creamy texture.
+It contains no trans-fatty acids — contains an equal amount of saturated and unsaturated fats.

 The Guardian reports that worldwide use of palm oil has exploded — on average each person consumes eight kilos of palm oil yearly!
 And why?
 Because it has replaced trans fat, because it fits the bill.
-Solid or semi-solid at room temperature, doesn’t get rancid sitting on the shelf (closed), and it’s…cheap.
-Es barato.
+Solid or semi-solid at room temperature, palm oil doesn’t get rancid sitting on the shelf (closed).